*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

-As gasoline or petrol costs are rising, getting your own treadmill is becoming a very tempting option for many fitness enthusiasts nowadays, rather than going out of their way to work out at their gym.
+As gasoline or petrol costs are rising, finding the best home treadmill is becoming a very tempting option for many fitness enthusiasts nowadays, rather than going out of their way to work out at their gym.
 However, finding the perfect spot inside your home for your new treadmill can be tough, as treadmills aren’t small machines.

 With limited space available inside most homes, most people opt to put this huge piece of equipment in their garage instead.
 But is the garage really the best place for your treadmill?

 Let’s first consider the pros and cons of storing your treadmill in your cold garage.
 Then, here on Treadmill Guru, we will also outline some short tips, quick fixes, and solutions to some of the common issues people face while storing treadmill garage if you decide that the garage is the best place for your treadmill.

 - One huge advantage of putting the treadmill in your garage is that you can isolate the noise output of the treadmill away from the rest of your household.
 You do not have to worry about waking the kids up with the noise or disrupting your partner’s quiet unwinding every time you are in the mood for a treadmill workout.

 - With a treadmill in the garage, you won’t have to risk life and limb by running in the rain or snow.
 Instead, you can stay safe and warm inside your garage during your run and focus on proper running form.

 - Since treadmills generally don’t match your home’s decor, you get to avoid ruining your home’s interior design with a bulky machine.

 - The garage is the perfect place to keep this huge piece of equipment out of the way of your already busy house.